ansys/pymapdl/doc/loading_km.rst

 Reading a Full File
 -------------------
-This example reads in the mass and stiffness matrices associated with the above example.
-By default, ``LoadKM`` sorts degrees of freedom such that the nodes are ordered from minimum to maximum, and each degree of freedom (i.e. X, Y, Z), are sorted within each node.
-This increases the bandwidth of mass and stiffness matrices and can be disabled by setting ``sort=False``.
-The matrices ``k`` and ``m`` are sparse by default, but if ``scipy`` is not installed, or if the optional parameter ``as_sparse=False`` then they will be full numpy arrays.
+This example reads in the mass and stiffness matrices associated with the above example.  ``LoadKM`` sorts degrees of freedom such that the nodes are ordered from minimum to maximum, and each degree of freedom (i.e. X, Y, Z), are sorted within each node.
+The matrices ``k`` and
+``m`` are sparse by default, but if ``scipy`` is not installed, or if the optional parameter ``as_sparse=False`` then they will be full numpy arrays.

+By default ``LoadKM`` outputs the upper triangle of both matrices, to output the full matrix, set ``utri=False``.
+Additionally, the constrained nodes of the analysis can be identified by accessing ``fobj.const`` where the constrained degrees of freedom are True and all others are False.
+This corresponds to the degrees of reference in ``dof_ref``.

 .. code:: python